-Born and raised in Reno, Matt Bushman’s musical journey began with a trip to a Jackson Browne concert at age three and guitar lessons at age seven.
+Matt’s musical journey began with a trip to a Jackson Browne concert at the age of three and guitar lessons at age seven.
 Thanks to his parents, Matt was hooked on music early, and he soon found himself spending time at Neil Young’s Bridge School Benefit concerts, U2 tours, and other shows that would admit an under-age music addict.

-Although Matt continued his guitar playing while dabbling in songwriting during his time at Westminster College, after graduation things took a more serious musical turn as he began intensive guitar lessons with Eric Strangeland and composition lessons with Nevada songwriting Jonathan Rolling.
+Although Matt continued his guitar playing while dabbling in songwriting during his time at Westminster College, after graduation things took a more serious musical turn as he began taking guitar lessons from Eric Strangeland and was encouraged to start playing open mics.
 As his guitar skills grew so did Matt’s songwriting abilities, and he soon transitioned from playing mostly covers to a greater focus on original music.
-And with that transition came a burning desire to perform his own music in public.
+And with that transition came a desire to perform his own music in public.

 Without a regular band to rely on, Matt honed his looping skills to give himself a fuller live sound.
-Soon he found himself performing at over 100 open mics and eventually in notable venues like Slims in San Francisco, Dozen Street in Austin, and Sweetwater Music Hall in Mill Valley while sharing the stage with artists like Dagmar, Tyler Stafford, and Bill DiLuigi.
+Soon he found himself performing at over 100 open mics and eventually in notable venues such as Slims in San Francisco, Dozen Street in Austin, and Sweetwater Music Hall in Mill Valley while sharing the stage with artists such as Dagmar, Tyler Stafford, Braiden Sunshine, and Bill DiLuigi.